 I feel great satisfaction when I manage to turn difficult challenges into triumphs.

-Currently I serve as a team leader responsible for onsite operations and management of a logistics location from which Olympus’ medical, scientific and imaging products head out to locations in Japan and abroad.
-My team ensures the smooth movement of Olympus’ medical, scientific and imaging products from production facilities to our location, and then from our location to clients and customers.
+Currently I serve as a team leader responsible for onsite operations and management of a logistics location from which Olympus’ medical and scientific products head out to locations in Japan and abroad.
+My team ensures the smooth movement of Olympus’ medical and scientific products from production facilities to our location, and then from our location to clients and customers.
 Our location receives, warehouses and ships out a massive number of products every day, and about 150 staff dispatched by our contractors* pack and ship products in the warehouse on our premises.
 My primary responsibility is to ensure that products are shipped without a hitch, which I achieve by preparing shipping instructions so that everyone can pick and pack the right products for shipment.

 * Contractors are companies that perform packaging and shipping work at the request of Olympus at the company’s warehouses.